Using song layouts

 - Resize the set list text: You can click the Edit Layout button in the top toolbar, select Edit Song List, then click the options button in the top right corner of the song list, to adjust the text sizes within the song list.

-- Resize the lyrics text: You can pinch-zoom to resize your lyrics text, then click the document tools button in the top right corner and select Save Text Size.
+- Resize the lyrics text: You can pinch-zoom to resize your lyrics text, then open the document toolbar and click the Save Text Size button (aA icon).
 When you view lyrics, your saved text will be scaled to the width of the document viewer, so switching to a layout with a larger document viewer will show your lyrics larger, and switching to a layout with a smaller document viewer will show your lyrics smaller.

 - Access multiple MIDI presets: The More Controls layout contains separate MIDI buttons for each MIDI preset attached to the current song or the current layout.
 You can also add the Multiple MIDI Buttons item to any layout, or enable it within the song list options.